Morning, Tuesday, 5th June 2018

 THIS EVENT IS CPD CERTIFIED

-Delegates will assess progress on the Healthy New Towns programme in re-thinking the delivery of health and social care services around new housing developments, following the introduction of demonstrator sites, and with NHS England recently inviting developers to create a national network to prioritise healthy living.
+Delegates will consider progress on the Healthy New Towns programme in re-thinking the delivery of health and social care services around new housing developments, following the introduction of demonstrator sites, and with NHS England inviting developers to create a national network to prioritise healthy living.

-Further sessions focus on how to utilise the built environment to tackle challenges around obesity, dementia and social isolation; the integration of health, housing and other workforces; and next steps for developing healthy places and spaces to meet the needs of a changing population.
+Further sessions focus on how to utilise the built environment to tackle challenges around obesity, dementia and social isolation and next steps for improving housing quality to meet the needs of a changing population.